txrvictor/fs-gui/client/README.md

 - Create symbolic links to files or folders
 - Move files, directories and symbolic links
 - Delete files, directories and symbolic links
-- Change pre-defined properties of files and directories (hidden, executable, read-only)
+- Change predefined properties of files and directories (hidden, executable, read-only)

 ## Technologies